-If you wonder what a geodesic dome is, it can be compared to a soccer ball.
+If you wonder what a geodesic dome on a home is, it can be compared to a soccer ball.
 Though round, its surface comprises of a series of flat, interlocking planes.
 This gives an extremely stable structure with minimal surface area but maximum interior space, just what you need in a house.

 These houses are energy efficient, affordable, funky and offer many more benefits a traditional boxy home can’t provide.
 It was Buckminster Fuller who had patented the geodesic dome which may not be seen much on normal city streets but is the most energy efficient building system available.